bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 These benchmarks were performed on my [Intel i7-4710HQ] CPU on Linux.
 They were compiled with the stable 1.36 Rust compiler.
 Lower (better) numbers are highlighted.
 I hope it's clear that `glam` is outperforming `cgmath` and `nalgebra` in most of these benchmarks.

-Generally `glam` functionality is the same as the others, however `cgmath` and `nalgebra` matrix inverse functions return an `Option` type which is `None` if the matrix wasn't invertible, `glam` assumes the input was invertible and returns a `Mat4`.
+Generally `glam` functionality is the same as the libraries for the functions tested here, however `cgmath` and `nalgebra` matrix inverse functions return an `Option` type which is `None` if the matrix wasn't invertible, `glam` assumes the input was invertible and returns a `Mat4`.
+There may be other differences I'm not aware of. `cgmath` also targets games and graphics, `nalgebra` is a general purpose linear algebra library which has a much broader target audience than just games and graphics programming.

 See the full [mathbench report] for more detailed results.